Superficial Peroneal Nerve is the nerve of the lateral compartment of the leg.

 Course And Relations

-It starts on the lateral side of the neck of the fibula and descends for a short space between the peroneus longus and peroneus brevis, and after that is located in a groove between the peroneus brevis and extensor digitorum longus.
+Its starting point is on the lateral side of the neck of the fibula and descends for a small space between the peroneus longus and peroneus brevis, and after that is located in a groove between the peroneus brevis and extensor digitorum longus.

-At the junction of the upper two third and lower one third of the leg, it pierces the deep fascia, and shortly breaks up into a medial and a lateral terminal branches which reach the dorsum of the foot.
+At the junction of the upper 2/3rd and lower 1/3rd of the leg, it pierces the deep fascia, and shortly divides up into a medial and a lateral terminal branch which reaches the dorsum of the foot.

 Branches And Distribution